alphagov/search-api/doc/arch/adr-003-popularity-updating-without-index-locks.md

 > the search index
 > * `job-A` occurs before `update-A` - in this case both updates will occur,
 > leaving the values from `update-A` in the search index

+This process would fail with version_type set to `external` but would succeed with version_type set to `external_gte`.
+The elasticsearch documentation does state that when using `external_gte`:

+> "If used incorrectly, it can result in loss of data."

+#### External versioning with multiplier

+By multiplying the external version fields by a multiplier when it is inserted into elasticsearch, it is then possible to increment the version field each time you do a transient data update.
+This can then be used as normal with the version_type of `external`, and would skip the transient data update if the content had been updated.

+This would mean that with a multiplier of 10,000 we could do a daily update for approx 27 years and with a multiplier of 100,000 we could do a daily update for approx 273 years.

+## Decision

+The two options have similar implementation with only minor differences, as a result we will be going with the easier of the two (using `external_gte`), as we will only be updating a single field (popularity) the risk of data loss is quite low.

+An additional advantage of choosing this approach is that we can use it with indices that aren't currently using `external` versioning, as the inplace edit with the current version - taken at the start of the reindex process - will be ignored if the content has changed and the version has been automatically incremented.